bunnylin/supersakura/README.md

     supersakura-con <projectname>

-Aside from stanard console output, recomp also creates a recomp.log in the working directory, or in your profile directory if the working directory is not writable.
+Aside from standard console output, recomp also creates a recomp.log in the working directory, or in your profile directory if the working directory is not writable.
 Likewise, the SuperSakura engine prints a lot of debug output into a saku.log file, either in the working directory or in your profile.